-Law no. 28/2014, of 23rd September and its subsequent amendment created a new tax under the name of Tax over the Mineral Resource Revenue, which applies to all Mining

-Concessions and Mining Certificates holders over the net cash flow resulting from the mining activity during the fiscal year end and which revenue before Corporate Tax is equal or superior than 18%.
+The Law nr.
+28/2014, of 23rd September created a new tax under the name of Tax over the Mineral Resource Revenue which applies to all Mining Concessions and Mining Certificates holders over the net cash flow resulting from the mining activity during the fiscal year end and which revenue before Corporate Tax is equal or superior than 18%.
 Such tax is rated at 20%.